pitch-io/uix/docs/server-side-rendering.md

 ## Hooks

 Only a subset of Hooks runs when server rendering.
 Read [React docs](https://react.dev/) to understand how hooks work when server rendering.

+---

+## Common pitfalls

+- Browser‑only APIs on the server — guard with reader conditionals (`#?(:cljs ...)`).
+- Mismatched markup between server and client — ensure props/locale/random values are consistent across environments.
+- Long‑running effects in SSR — effects don’t run during SSR; move data fetching outside render or use loaders on the server.